Hypercoded/hypercoded/README.md

-### Hi there 👋
+# Hi there 👋

+## I'm Jordan!

-🔭 I’m currently working on a NYCSchoolsCOVIDTracker, a better system for tracking COVID Cases for the biggest school district in the USA.
+🔭 I’m currently working on [NYCSchoolsCOVIDTracker](https://github.com/Hypercoded/NYCSchoolsCOVIDTracker/), a better system for tracking COVID Cases for the biggest school district in the USA.

 😄 Pronouns: He/Him